News and Updates

 Once future measurements are available, TADPOLE will evaluate each forecast against them, collate and compare results, publish the results, award prizes and, ultimately, write up a scientific paper co-authored with active participants that input sufficient information.

 We encourage forecasts from any source: statistical, mathematical, or computational models; or simply informed guesses by human experts.
 The competition is open to anyone: from statisticians to neurologists; from industry or academic research; from professor to high-school student.

 Join the challenge!

-Consultation on the details of the challenge remains open until 15 August 2017 after which the rules will be fixed.
-We welcome thoughts and suggestions on all aspects of the challenge before then – please email email@example.com.
+Consultation on the details of the challenge was open from 15 June 2017 until 15 August 2017 after which the rules will be fixed.
+We welcome thoughts and suggestions on all aspects of the challenge before then – please visit the Google Group, or email firstname.lastname@example.org.